Maine Coon Cat UK: Complete Guide to the Gentle Giant Loved by Families

 The health and lifespan of the Maine Coon reflect the breed’s strong, natural roots.
 Maine Coons are generally healthy cats with a lifespan of 12 to 15 years, and many live longer with proper care, balanced meals, and regular checkups.

 Because they are one of the oldest naturally developed breeds, their bodies are strong and resilient.
 However, like all purebred cats, there are a few conditions to be aware of.
 The most common is hypertrophic cardiomyopathy (HCM) — a heart condition that responsible breeders test for.
-Some Maine Coons can also develop joint issues such as hip dysplasia, especially because of their large size.
+Some Maine Coons can also develop joint issues, such as hip dysplasia, especially due to their large size.

 Aside from these risks, Maine Coons tend to stay active and healthy throughout their lives.
 Their playful nature keeps them fit, while their calm temperament reduces stress-related health problems.